 - Need: To help adults and children in rural South Dakota prevent or manage their diabetes.

-- Intervention: The Facing Diabetes Project offers medical visits for adults and provides prevention and education sessions for the local 4th and 5th graders.
+- Intervention: The Facing Diabetes Project offered medical visits for adults and provided prevention and education sessions for the local 4th and 5th graders.

-- Results: Many adults and children in the region feel better equipped to choose healthy foods, exercise regularly, and manage their stress: all factors that can help prevent diabetes or decrease its effects.
+- Results: Many adults and children in the region felt better equipped to choose healthy foods, exercise regularly, and manage their stress: all factors that can help prevent diabetes or decrease its effects.

 The rural counties of Charles Mix, Douglas, and Hutchinson in southeastern South Dakota face high rates of smoking, drinking, unhealthy eating, and physical inactivity.
 In addition, the three counties are considered Medically Underserved Areas and Health Professional Shortage Areas in primary care and mental health, potentially preventing those with chronic conditions from receiving the quality care they need.
 Due to these factors of unhealthy lifestyles and limited access to health professionals, many adults and children in the region find it difficult to manage their diabetes or prevent it.

 Avera St. Benedict Health Center in rural Parkston has over 300 patients with diabetes in its service area.
-A few years ago, behavioral health provider Melissa Gale and one of Avera St. Benedict's doctors decided that simply talking with individual patients about diabetes prevention or management during appointments wasn't working.
-They began a pilot program of group medical visits, where community members could meet as a group and work with a dietitian, behavioral health specialist, and nurse practitioner.
+Avera St. Benedict began a pilot program of group medical visits, where community members could meet as a group and work with a dietitian, behavioral health specialist, and nurse practitioner.
 The pilot program of the Facing Diabetes Project had 65 people.

 Avera St. Benedict partnered with the Andes Central School District, the Parkston Ministerial Association, and the Parkston School District.
-The community-wide effort helps participants receive care and support from the many organizations in their lives.
-And patients can get referred in from anywhere; they did not need to obtain a doctor's note in order to participate in the group medical visits.
+The community-wide effort helped participants receive care and support from the many organizations in their lives.
+Patients could get referred in from anywhere; they did not need to obtain a doctor's note in order to participate in the group medical visits.

-The Diabetes Care Team provides specialized education and management support to community members with or at risk of diabetes.
-The team consists of a behavioral health specialist, a dietitian, and a diabetes educator/nurse practitioner.
+The Diabetes Care Team provided specialized education and management support to community members with or at risk of diabetes.
+The team consisted of a behavioral health specialist, a dietitian, and a diabetes educator/nurse practitioner.

-Adults with diabetes or prediabetes can participate in individual medical visits (previously group visits).
-During these visits, providers check their patients' vitals and make sure they're up-to-date on:
+Adults with diabetes or prediabetes could participate in group medical visits, which later became individual visits.
+During these visits, providers checked their patients' vitals and made sure they were up to date on: